Introducing C1:

 • Treats each interaction as isolated

-This shift - from reactive generation to governed cognition - is what enables C1 to act with continuity, consistency, and control.
+This shift — from reactive generation to governed cognition — is what C1 is built to enable: continuity, consistency, and control.

 The Timeline